 2. Looking north along Vancouver Street.
-The street wall transitions from 6 storeys at Yates to 5 storeys at View and accommodates the sloping topography.
+The street wall steps down from Yates to View to accommodate the sloping topography.

-3.2.3 VIEW STREET
+3.3.3 VIEW STREET

 View Street is within a narrow right-of-way of approximately 18m in width.
 It is considered a 'local street' per the DCAP (2011).
 View runs east-west and allows two-way vehicle travel.